-AIR POLLUTION IN BULGARIA
+AIR POLLUTION IN TURKEY

-Air quality in Bulgaria is a big concern: measurements show that citizens all over the country breathe in air that is considered harmful to health.
-For example, concentrations of PM2.5 and PM10 are much higher than what the EU and the World Health Organization (WHO) have set to protect health.
+Air quality in Turkey is a big concern: measurements show that citizens all over the country breathe in air that is considered harmful to health.
+The air quality standard for PM2.5 and concentrations of PM10 are much higher than what the EU and the World Health Organization (WHO) have set to protect health.